-1. Define terms associated with culture.
-LAP p 31-35 2.
-Describe ways in which individuals differ based on culture.
-Chapみ pみy 3.
+Spec ific Learning Objectives 1.
+Define terms associated with culture.
+2. Describe ways in which individuals differ based on culture. こんのみ ゅみり 3.
 Evaluate your level of cultural awareness.
 4. Define terms associated with human development.
 Ach.
-Sheet #3 p 36 5.
+Shee ト #3 p 36 5.
 Summarize the major developmental theories.
-6. Describe the positive and negative resolution of each of Erikson's Eight Stages of Man.
-7. Apply Erikson's positive and negative resolution to client situations.
-8. Describe each of the four components of self-concept. エルんのSheet &+ 3 9.
-Describe factors affecting self-concept.
+3 .
+Describe the positive and negative resolution of each of Erikson's Eight Stages of Man. ' .
+Apply Erikson's positive and negative resolution to client situations. }.
+Describe each of the four components of self-concept.
+In Co Sheet #2+3 ) Describe factors affecting self-concept.
 10. Apply terms associated with health/wellness and illness to client situations.
-Act S. # 11.
+Act S. # 4 11.
 Describe the strength and weaknesses of the health-illness continuum.
-12. List the behaviors clients' exhibit in each stage of acute illness.
-Chap 3 pg 4 13.
-Apply risk factors that influence health.
-14. State the reason a nurse should understand basic human needs.
-As $+5$ pg $+5$ 15.
+2. List the behaviors clients' exhibit in each stage of acute illness.
+3. Apply risk factors that influence health.
+4. State the reason a nurse should understand basic human needs.
+As #5 pg 45 5.
 List the six characteristics of a basic human need.
-16. State the five levels of Maslow's Hierarchy of Needs in order.
-17. Describe the components of each of the five levels of Maslow's Hierarchy of Needs.
-18. Apply standard nursing interventions to each level of the Maslow's Hierarchy of Needs.
-19. Describe the relationship between individuals in a variety of family types.
-20. Describe the relationship between individuals in a variety of family types.
-Describe the purpose of each function of the family. ア 4 7 21.
-List the four reasons for involving family on the care of a client.
-22. State how components of a community may affect a client's health status.
-23. Differentiate between the goals and focus of palliative care as opposed to hospice care 24.
-Describe the client behaviors associated with each Kubler-Ross stage of death and dying.
-1549 25.
-Define terms associated with end-of-life care.
-26. Define terms associated with end-of-life care. $\$ 5 \# 5 4 6 p 5 3$ Define terms associated with dying and death.State the indicators of impending death.
-1549 Discuss Advance Directives $1548 - 1$ $89 + 546$ 27.
-State the indicators of impending death.
-15な9 Chap てる 28.
+6. State the five levels of Maslow's Hierarchy of Needs in order.
+7. Describe the components of each of the five levels of Maslow's Hierarchy of Needs.
+8. Apply standard nursing interventions to each level of the Maslow's Hierarchy of Needs.
+9. Describe the relationship between individuals in a variety of family types.
+1, LSh #5 0.
+Describe the relationship between individuals in a variety of family types. したらり #5 Describe the purpose of each function of the family.
+1. List the four reasons for involving family on the care of a client.
+2. State how components of a community may affect a client's health status.
+3. Differentiate between the goals and focus of palliative care as opposed to hospice care 24.
+Describe the client behaviors associated with each Kubler-Ross stage of death and dving.
+5. Define terms associated with end-of-life care.
+3. Define terms associated with end-of-life care.
+Define terms associated with dying and death.
+7. State the indicators of impending death.
+1549 Biggs Advance Biggstyne 451 8.
 Discuss Advance Directives.
 1561 29.
 Describe the role of the nurse in dying and death situations.

-30. List the responsibilities of the nurse in providing post-mortem care. $TS^{}6$
+0. List the responsibilities of the nurse in providing post-mortem care.
+TS 6